spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/05-backup-restore.md

 4. **S3 Bucket**: S3 bucket name must be pre-created on the MinIO object-store.

-5. **Region**: Region in which the S3 bucket is created.
+5. **Region**: Region in which Minio server is configured.
 Example: us-east-1

 6. **S3 URL**: Url of the MinIO object storage console.
 Example: `http://12.123.234.567:0000'